kemenril/LoRaFox/README.md

    * *U8x8* for the display.
    * *Radiolib* for the transceiver.

+You may install the required libraries through the Arduino library manager.

-... and the Arduino ESP32 core.
-Installations for the core can be found here: https://github.com/espressif/arduino-esp32 You may install the required libraries through the Arduino library manager.
+You will also want at least the Arduino ESP32 core.
+Installations for the core can be found here: https://github.com/espressif/arduino-esp32

 You may as well also install the Heltec board variant too.
 Instructions here: https://docs.heltec.cn/#/en/user_manual/how_to_install_esp32_Arduino